Veterans applying to Whittier College may receive academic credit for military training and experience.

 Students who wish to use VA benefits to pay their educational expenses at Whittier College should contact the Office of the Registrar as soon as possible.
-For general questions and answers on VA benefits, please visit the following sites:

 The Office of the Registrar certifies enrollment for students who receive benefits through the Department of Veterans Affairs (VA).
-Students who have been admitted to Whittier College and who are interesting in using their VA benefits to help cover educational expenses should contact the School Certifying Official (SCO) in the Office of the Registrar as soon as possible.
+Students who have been admitted to Whittier College and who are interested in using their VA benefits to help cover educational expenses should contact the School Certifying Official (SCO) in the Office of the Registrar as soon as possible.

 The SCO provides general assistance with issues related to benefits, maintains student benefit records, and serves as the point of contact with the VA Educational Liaison Representative (ELR) and Regional Office.